 - Judaism would replace paganism.

-Jesus’ message was a much different take on the kingdom of God.
+Jesus’ message was a much different take on the Kingdom.
 It wasn’t about politics or economics.
 It was about the heart, the inner life.
 Jesus repeatedly emphasized that to be in covenant with God meant to be in an intimate relationship with Him, not as some distant, disinterested deity, but as a loving Father.

-Jesus’ popularity among the commoners created jealousy on the part of the leaders.
+Jesus’ popularity with commoners created jealousy on the part of the leaders.
 His unblemished example of a warm & endearing godliness revealed the pathetic shabbiness of the merely religious.
-When He cleared the Temple of the fraudulent marketplace the leaders used as income, they decided it was time to get rid of Him.
+When He cleared the Temple of the fraudulent marketplace the leaders used as a source of income, they decided it was time to get rid of Him.
 They convinced themselves they were only protecting the nation from Rome’s wrath against the insurrection they claimed Jesus was sure to lead.
-They arrested him, ran him through a sham trial, then turned him over to the Romans for execution saying He encouraged rebellion; a charge Rome took very seriously.
-The Roman governor, Pontius Pilate knew he was being played by the Jewish leaders but when they threatened to complain about him to Rome, he relented & turned Jesus over for Scourging & crucifixion.
+They arrested Him, ran Him through a sham-trial, then turned him over to the Romans for execution, saying He encouraged rebellion; a charge Rome took quite-seriously.
+The Roman governor, Pontius Pilate, knew he was being played by the Jewish leaders but when they threatened to complain to Rome, already being on thin ice with the Emperor, he relented & turned Jesus over for scourging & crucifixion.

 Yeah, good luck with that.

-The title of this our first episode is “Really?”
-That one word questions was inspired by the opening line of Bruce Shelley’s excellent book Church History In Plain Language.
-Shelley writes, “Christianity is the only major religion to have as its central event the humiliation of its God.”
+Ch.
+1 of Bruce Shelley’s excellent book Church History In Plain Language begins with this line, “Christianity is the only major religion to have as its central event the humiliation of its God.”

 An interview with the disciples the day after the crucifixion would in no way give anyone the idea Christianity would one day spread to the ends of the world & number in the billions.

-The transformation that took place among Jesus’ followers after His resurrection is certainly convincing proof of His rising from the tomb.
+The transformation that took place among Jesus’ followers after His resurrection is convincing proof of His rising from the tomb.
 The disappointment that marked Jesus’ followers immediately after His execution is understandable.
-What isn’t, is their amazing resurgence as a group & as individuals to carry on His mission.
+What isn’t, is their amazing resurgence to carry on His mission.
 The only rational explanation for their continuation & the growth of the Jesus movement was the resurrection.

 By the 1st Century, Judaism had infiltrated much of the Roman Empire and had a small number of converts from among Gentiles in many cities.
 But these “God-fearers”, as they were called, were a tiny number considering how long Judaism had existed.
-The Jews had never really embarked on a campaign to spread their faith.
-Gentile converts to Judaism were almost accidental and accommodated reluctantly.
-Yet within a century after the Resurrection, Christianity spread across the Empire.
-The miraculous growth of the Church stands as eloquent testimony to its equally miraculous origin.
+The Jews had never embarked on a campaign to spread their faith.
+Gentile converts to Judaism were almost accidental and accommodated in the synagogue reluctantly.
+Yet within a century after the Resurrection, Christianity had spread across the Empire.
+The miraculous growth of the Church stands as eloquent testimony to its miraculous origin.

-And now for a little background on this podcast.
+And now for a little background on the CS podcast.

-The study of history is by nature filled with dates and names and that’s where many would-be students find their eyes rolling toward the back of their head in sheer boredom.
+The study of history is by nature filled with dates and names à and that’s where many would-be students find their eyes rolling toward the back of their head in utter boredom.

-While dates & names can’t be avoided, this podcast aims at providing a narrative of church history that will help contemporary Christians connect to their roots.
+While dates & names can’t be avoided, this podcast aims at providing a narrative of church history to help contemporary Christians connect to their roots.
 To use a well-worn cliché, we really do stand on the shoulders of giants.
-What we’ll see is that those giants themselves stand on previous generations of folk who loom large because of the lives they lived and work they accomplished.
-Hopefully, by discerning our place within that massive edifice we call the Church, we can faithfully provide firm shoulders for the next generation to stand on. à That isn’t a unfit analogy when you consider both Paul’s & Peter’s allusion to the church being a building made of living stones.
+What we’ll see is that those giants themselves stand on previous generations who loom large because of the lives they lived and what they accomplished.
+Hopefully, by discerning our place within that massive edifice we call the Church, we can faithfully provide firm shoulders for the next generation to stand on. à That isn’t an unfit analogy when you consider both Paul’s & Peter’s allusion to the church being a building made of living stones.

-As we end this first episode, let me give a quick word on HOW I’ll be going about presenting this History of Christianity & the Church.
+As we end this 1st episode, let me give a quick review on HOW I’ll be presenting this History of Christianity & the Church.

 There are many ways to study history and many theories for interpreting the past.